piclas-framework/piclas/docs/documentation/developerguide/reggie.md

    All output is placed under a new directory *output_dir* within the current directory.
    Never run the [reggie2.0](https://github.com/piclas-framework/reggie2.0) tool from within the */path/to/piclas/regressioncheck/*
    //as the directory tree structure is copied from there and the source path and target path cannot be the same!
-   This procedure will run all the example directories under *NIG_DSMC*
+   This procedure will run all the example directories under *NIG_DSMC*.

        ls /path/to/piclas/regressioncheck/NIG_DSMC